Shamonti/Shamonti/README.md

 🚀 Transforming Ideas into Engaging Web Solutions 🖥️

-🎨 Crafting Beautiful User Interfaces with HTML5, CSS3, and JavaScript ✨
+🎨 Crafting Beautiful User Interfaces with HTML, CSS, and JavaScript ✨

-💡 Leveraging the Power of Bootstrap5 and ReactJS to Build Dynamic Web Apps 📱
+💡 Leveraging the Power of Bootstrap5, Tailwind CSS and ReactJS to Build Dynamic Web Apps 📱

 🌟 Passionate about Pixel-Perfect Design and Seamless User Experiences 🎯